VA Guidelines After Bankruptcy And Foreclosure On VA Home Loans

 The higher the credit limit secured credit card consumers get, the stronger their credit profile will be.

-- Make sure that you keep your credit card balances low and always pay your minimum payments on time
+Make sure that you keep your credit card balances low and always pay your minimum payments on time.
+Remember that secured credit card companies will report late payments to the three credit bureaus.

 VA Guidelines After Bankruptcy And Foreclosure On Waiting Period After Chapter 7 and 13